147 SCLC Clinical Trials Recruiting Now (May 2026): Small Cell Lung Cancer — Tarlatamab, DLL3 BiTEs, B7-H3 ADCs, I-DXd, Lurbinectedin

 Active research areas in 2026:

-Standard of care: Limited-stage: concurrent chemoRT (cisplatin/etoposide + RT) ± PCI.
-Extensive-stage: platinum/etoposide + atezolizumab or durvalumab (first-line).
-Second-line: tarlatamab (DLL3-targeting), lurbinectedin, or topotecan.
+Standard of care: Limited-stage: concurrent chemoRT (cisplatin/etoposide + RT) ± PCI; durvalumab consolidation after chemoRT is emerging as a new option per Phase 3 data.
+Extensive-stage 1L: platinum/etoposide + atezolizumab or durvalumab.
+Second-line (2L+): tarlatamab (DLL3-targeting BiTE, FDA-approved May 2024 per DeLLphi-301), lurbinectedin, or topotecan.

 Recruiting Trials by Treatment Setting